• Visit

 Ph: (785) 227-2220

-The Birger Sandzén continues its namesake's promotion of the arts.
-The Gallery presents exhibits of work by local and regional as well as nationally recognized artists, music programs, receptions and docent tours for groups.
-Birger Sandzén is one of 8 Wonders of Kansas in Art because of his unique landscape paintings featuring bold brushwork and vibrant color and because of his lithographs, block prints, and drypoints.
+The Birger Sandzén Memorial Gallery strives to share the arts with the world through the life and vision of Birger Sandzén (1871-1954).
+The Gallery presents exhibits of work by local and regional as well as national recognized artists, music programs, receptions, and docent tours for groups.
+Birger Sandzén Memorial Gallery is one of 8 Wonders of Kansas in Art because of his unique landscape paintings featuring bold brushwork and vibrant color and because of his lithographs, block prints, and drypoints.

 Hemslöjd

 Winner in 8 Wonders of Kansas, the Hemslöjd is an "Adventure in Swedish Tradition."
-Browse the gift shop that overflows with traditional, unusual and practical Swedish gifts, crafts, housewares and more.
-Tour the workshop and visit with the folk-artist or craftsmen as they make Dala horse signs and other specialties.
+Browse the gift shop that overflows with traditional, unusual, an dpractical Swedish gifts, crafts, housewares, and more.
+Tour the workshop and visit with th efok-artist or craftsmen as they make Dala Horse signs and other specialities.

-Since 1984, Hemslöjd has handcrafted personalized Dala Horse signs for homes and businesses all around the world.
-Among their many Scandinavian items, they offer traditional Dala Horses direct from Sweden.
-Over the years the hand carved and painted Dala Horse has become a symbol of authentic Swedish handicraft and one of Sweden's most popular souvenirs.
+Since 1984.
+Hemslöjd has handcrafted personalied Dala Horse signs for homes na dbusinesses all around the world.
+Among their many Scandinavian items, they offer traditional Dala Houses direct from Sweden.
+Over the years the hand-carved and painted Dala Horse has become a symbol of authentic Swedish handicraft and one of Sweden's most popular souvenirs.

 120 Mill Street